 Gather together all the stuff you don’t use very often and pack it away into boxes.
 Label the boxes specifically (write ‘breadmaker’ or ‘Grandma’s vase’, not ‘ornaments’ or ‘kitchen stuff’).

-Once you have a few boxes packed, rent a suitably sized self storage room to stow everything in.
+Once you have a few boxes packed, rent a suitably sized self storage room from a self storage facility to stow everything in; you might want to get a climate controlled storage unit if you are storing some of your wall paintings.
+You can also rent one through Self Storage Loans.
 Rooms come in all sizes along with lockers for very small storage needs, so you don’t need to pay for more space than you’ll actually use.

 Because the terms are short, often from just a week, you can start with a small space and move up in size as your packing progresses.
 And if you decide you’ve made a mistake and need to retrieve something you’ve packed, it’s easy to bring it home again.